gstlearn/gstlearn/python/README.md

 * Removing all directories starting with *'~stlearn* from the site-packages folder

 ## Documentation
 The classes and functions documentation is provided with the gstlearn package as html files generated by doxygen.
 Please refer to gstlearn [README file](https://github.com/gstlearn/gstlearn) for more details.
-This documentation is also available using the `help` python command in the case that the documentation has been built (see above).
+This documentation is also available using the `help` python command.
 ***

 ## License